- Latest News

 * Look out for each other, check on your neighbours and provide assistance where necessary

-The Mid Murray Council has updated a range of measures to its operations in line with South Australia’s Roadmap to Recovery.
+The Mid Murray Council continues to review its operations and services in line with the latest advice and measures from the SA Government.
 These measures are to ensure the health and safety of its staff and the community, while providing the continuity of vital local services.

 Can I come to the Council office?

-Yes.
-However - Council is encouraging ratepayers and residents who need to access a service, have an enquiry or pay a bill - to do so online, over the phone or by email if possible and practicable.
-Council requests that anyone who is feeling unwell does NOT attend its facilities in person, and even for those that are feeling well should follow hygiene and social distancing protocols.
+Council offices are open.
+However, Council is encouraging ratepayers and residents who need to access a service, have an enquiry or pay a bill to do so online, over the phone or by email if possible and practicable.

 How can I pay my rates or make a payment?

-Cashless payments are preferred at all Council facilities, including offices and transfer stations.
+Cashless payments are preferred.
 Online and phone payment options are also available.
 Find out more about these options here.

 I’m struggling financially.
 Will I have to pay my rates?